-Growing the capacity of our transportation system is critical to the future health of our downtown.
-With the 2016 passage of Sound Transit 3 (ST3), we took a large step toward our goal of ensuring an efficient and interconnected regional transportation network.
+Growing the capacity of our transportation system is critical to the health of downtown.
+With the 2016 passage of Sound Transit 3, we took a large step toward ensuring an efficient and interconnected regional transportation network.
 ST3 is the region’s single biggest investment in our transportation future.
-It will dramatically increase connectivity to, through and within downtown, and DSA has been a supporter since the start.
-We weighed in early on the specifics of the ST3 plan that was ultimately presented to and approved by voters.
-In the run up to the election, DSA raised over $100,000 to support the campaign and our members and coalition partners helped ensure passage in November 2016.
-The levy will fund creation of an additional 62 miles of light rail lines, expanded bus rapid transit lines, more Sounder train capacity and a second downtown transit tunnel that will serve South Lake Union, Uptown and SODO.
+It will dramatically increase connectivity to, through and within downtown.

 DSA supported the campaign to pass ST3 and weighed in early on the specifics of the plan ultimately approved by voters.
 The levy funds an additional 62 miles of light rail lines, expands bus rapid transit lines, increases Sounder train capacity and adds a second downtown transit tunnel to serve six new stations in downtown Seattle.